Use NGINX Ingress

 ACK Edge differences

-How to create an NGINX Ingress
+Create an NGINX Ingress

 Create and use NGINX Ingress to expose Services

-You must configure the traffic topology based on your scenario.
+Configure the traffic topology for your scenario.

 Deploy the NGINX Ingress controller

-How to upgrade the NGINX Ingress controller component
+Upgrade the NGINX Ingress controller

 Upgrade ack-ingress-nginx from the Marketplace